DarqueWarrior/generator-team/README.md

 If you only want to create a project in Azure DevOps you can call

+`yo team:project --applicationName $projectName --tfs $organizationName --pat $azureDevOpsPersonalAccessToken`

+*IMPORTANT: the organization name must be the name of organization as used in the url (i.e. dev.azure.com/ORGANIZATION/project) not the full URL, otherwise it will not work*

-`yo team:project --applicationName $projectName --tfs $organizationUrl --pat $azureDevOpsPersonalAccessToken` Another source for how to use yo team is at: [DonovanBrown.com](http://donovanbrown.com/post/yo-Team).
+Another source for how to use yo team is at: [DonovanBrown.com](http://donovanbrown.com/post/yo-Team).

 ## To test